Cayenne

 Medicinal Uses: Aids poor digestion, warms the body, diarrhea, vomiting, frostbite, pain due to cold, psoriasis, acne, high blood pressure, arthritis, sluggish circulation, sore throats, laryngitis, promotes sweating, detoxes.

 Now grown in many locations, cayenne prefers warm, moist, nutrient soils in warm climates.
-Originally said to come from French Guiana.
+Originally it is said to have come from French Guiana.

 Parts Most Frequently Used: Whole pepper